 Pay-As-You-Go

-Some providers offer a pay-as-you-go model where businesses only pay for the actual usage of the service.
-This model is popular for cloud hosting services and computing power providers, such as Amazon Web Services (AWS).
+Some providers offer a pay-as-you-go model, in which businesses only pay for the actual usage of the service.
+This model is popular for cloud hosting and computing power providers, such as Amazon Web Services (AWS).

 Custom Plans: